evmns/evmns-contracts/contracts/wrapper/README.md

 ### Setting Records

-The NameWrapper mirrors most of the functionality from the original ENS registry in its own API.
+The NameWrapper mirrors most of the functionality from the original EVMNS registry in its own API.

 - `setResolver()`
 - `setTTL()`